-- First ceramic artist to be Artist-in-Residence at Taliesin West, the Frank Lloyd Wright School of Architecture, Fall 2012.
+- First ceramic artist to be Artist-in-Residence at Taliesin West, the Frank Lloyd Wright School of Architecture, Fall 2012

-- People's Choice Award at the 2012 4th Biennial Concordia Continental Ceramics.
+- People's Choice Award at the 2012 4th Biennial Concordia Continental Ceramics

-- Proposed by the National Youth Institute as a candidate for the 2011 National Arts and Sciences Award.
+- Proposed by the National Youth Institute as a candidate for the 2011 National Arts and Sciences Award

-- First Prize at the Concurso Municipal de Cerámica in September 2011.
+- First Prize at the Concurso Municipal de Cerámica in September 2011

-- Best of Show at the 2010 3rd Biennial Concordia Continental Ceramics.
+- Best of Show at the 2010 3rd Biennial Concordia Continental Ceramics

-- Best of Show at the 2009 Concurso Anual de la Cerámica de Mata Ortiz.
+- Best of Show at the 2009 Concurso Anual de la Cerámica de Mata Ortiz

-- Best of Show at the 2008 Binational Painting Competition at the Museo de las Culturas del Norte y Zona Arqueológica de Paquimé.
+- Best of Show at the 2008 Binational Painting Competition at the Museo de las Culturas del Norte y Zona Arqueológica de Paquimé

-- First Prize at the 2006 Concurso Anual de la Cerámica de Mata Ortiz.
+- First Prize at the 2006 Concurso Anual de la Cerámica de Mata Ortiz

-Over the last 10 years Diego has traveled the world giving demonstrations and offering workshops about how he makes his pots.
+Over the last couple decades Diego has traveled the world giving demonstrations and offering workshops about how he makes his pots.
 His works are shown in some of the finest ceramics museums in the world, like the American Museum of Ceramic Art in Pomona, CA, and the Nerman Museum of Contemporary Art in Overland Park, KS.
 He also participated in the first show organized by the Museo de Arte Indigena Contemporaneo (MAIC), managed by Espacias de Arte Nomada AC.
 That was a traveling exhibition that began in Montreal, PQ, Canada, then moved to Boston, New York, Washington, Austin, Ciudad Obregon, the Cabos, Riviera Maya and Mexico City.